Russia begins major military exercise that West fears is cover for attacking Ukraine

 Russia’s ambassador to Germany, Sergey Nechayev, reportedly told German media that Berlin and Paris should be “more assertive” in urging Kyiv to accept and implement the terms of the 2015 Minsk agreement.

-Kyiv’s political leadership has argued that the deal, focused on the breakaway parts of eastern Ukraine, should be renegotiated.
+Kyiv’s political leadership has argued that the deal, which is focused on the breakaway parts of eastern Ukraine, should be renegotiated.
 It is widely regarded by Ukrainians as favorable to Moscow-backed separatists, and Ukrainian officials have said it would trigger internal unrest if fully implemented.

 For Ukrainian soldiers fighting in the eight-year battle with Russian-backed separatists in the country’s east, war is not a looming geopolitical threat.
 It’s a daily grind.